Jones Elite Logistics Logo

 Why is Supply Chain Transparency Important?

-Transparency within the supply chains is very relevant due to fighting against unfair acts and incorrect, non-sustainable actions and noncompliance to the set laws.
-It is useful for increasing the corporate credibility among consume, who are thirsty for the information about the origin of products and ways of their manufacturing.
-Open supply chains have the benefits of better control of risks and costs, more sustainable reputation, and better business relations.
+Transparency within the supply chain operations is very relevant due to fighting against unfair acts, incorrect, non-sustainable actions, and noncompliance with set laws.
+It is useful for increasing the corporate credibility among consumers, who are thirsty for supply chain information about the origin of products and ways of their manufacturing.
+Open global supply chains have the benefits of better control of supply chain risks, costs, sustainable practices, a more sustainable reputation, and improved business relations.

 How to Achieve Supply Chain Transparency:

-The following steps to be followed while implementing transparency in the supply chain include: risk assessment, goal setting, map out the supply chain, performance metrics gathering, engaging suppliers, harmonizing process, identifying supplier’s performance, and determine transparency levels.
+The following steps to be followed while implementing transparency in the supply chain include: risk assessment, supply chain mapping, goal setting, mapping out the supply chain, performance metrics gathering, engaging suppliers, harmonizing processes, identifying direct suppliers and indirect suppliers, and determining transparency levels.

 Evaluate risks and define goals: